vxnuaj/HLLM/README.md

   - [X] Verify that the model is uploading checkpoints to hugging face.
   - [X] Verify that the model is uploading dataset to hugging face.
   - [X] Verify that the model is logging to wandb.
+  - [ ] need to verify that we can run validation

 ### Pre-Training Prep

 - [ ] Prep for Pre-Training
   - [ ] Batch Size - Stress test VRAM to proper batch size for the dataloader_config.json
   - [ ] Figure out final hyperparameters for the LR Schedule based on batch size.
+  - [ ] need to set the dataloader ( val ) to cut for the first 512 tokens

+  the configuration for the lr schedule is dependent on the number of steps in the entire training run, which is num_batches * epochs, and then that's dependent on the batch size.

+  we have 520,833 sequences of 512 tokens each.

 - [ ] Begin Training